TAGraves/production-ready-rn-codemash-2019/exercises/exercise-2/README.md

 We'll run Jest from the command line.

-🚨 The `solutions` directory contains possible solutions for the exercises.
-Use this to verify your own solutions, get yourself unstuck, or to catch up if you fall behind in the exercises.

 ### 1
 🚀  To run your first Jest test, run the following from the project root.
 This tells us to run the *first* test (`-t 1`) in exercise-1.
 ```bash